 I’ll be honest here: I love to garden.
 Not just any kind of garden, but specifically growing food.
 I am completely nuts about trying weird vegetable varieties and unusual edibles.

 Community Garden at Holy Nativity

-I manage “what goes in the ground” at the Community Garden at Holy Nativity.
-This charity-style community garden is on the grounds of an Episcopal church, but the garden is maintained by a mixed group of volunteers: neighbors, students, and people who just like to garden.
+I designed the Community Garden at Holy Nativity, and for eleven years I managed “what went in the ground.”
+This charity-style community garden is on the grounds of an Episcopal church (83rd St & Dunbarton, LA 90045), but the garden is maintained by a mixed group of volunteers: neighbors, students, and people who just like to garden.
+You can follow current events at this garden on Instagram at #gardenatHN .
 Some of this garden’s features: